 Disclaimer: I do not own Harry Potter or any of its characters.
-If I did...Sirius and Remus would have never died.
+If I did...Sirius, James and Remus would have never died and neither would Fred.

 Prompt for this story:

-Harry Potter and the Goblet of fire.
+Harry Potter and the Goblet of Fire chapter 18.
 The lines "He came back to the country just because my scar twinged.
-He'll probably come bursting right into the castle if I tell him someone's entered me for the Triwizard Tournament."
+He'll probably come bursting right into the castle if I tell him someone's entered me into the Triwizard Tournament."

-The second hint was more noticeable to those around him as the Enchanted Ceiling changed from its reflectance of a quiet afternoon to a full blown storm in moments; half the Great Hall darkening in result.
+The second hint was more noticeable to those around him as the enchanted ceiling changed from its reflectance of a quiet afternoon to a full blown storm in moments; half the Great Hall darkening in result.

-Everyone turned to the entrance as a man appeared there, dark robes billowing around his thin frame as he stormed in, wand in hand and a murderous expression on his face as he was followed closely by another man.
+Everyone turned to the entrance as a man appeared in the semi-darkness there, dark overcloak billowing around his Muggle attire as he stormed in, wand in hand and a murderous expression on his face as he was followed closely by another man.

-Several students close by shrieked in fear as they recognized the man and some grabbed for their wands.
+Several students close by shrieked in fear and several reached for their wands.

 Sirius and Remus.

 Sirius was still a fugitive and if he was captured here, there would be no one able to protect him.
 Umbridge would have a field day arresting him the moment she realised who he was.